Mississippi is home to various insects, including a diverse array of wasps.

 The wings of the wasp are clear with spots, and the legs are darkly colored.

-The Mutillid Wasp is typically found near wooded areas and around flowering plants, where they feed on pollen and nectar.
+The Mutillid Wasp is typically found near wooded areas and around flowering plants, feeding on pollen and nectar.

-They are types of wasps in Mississippi that are solitary creatures and do not form colonies or nests.
+They are a type of wasp in Mississippi that are solitary creatures and do not form colonies or nests.

 Although they may appear intimidating due to their large size, they pose no real danger to humans.